 CARES was launched in Fiscal Year 2017/18 as part of the Trauma Services Collaborative with Child Welfare.
-The program serves children and youth (ages 6-17) who are CPSinvolved or referred by Child Welfare who do not meet medical necessity for specialty mental health services, and their foster parents.
-Children, ages 5-11, are screened for trauma-related symptoms and received short-term problem solving, safety planning, coping and resiliency skill-building services using a 12-week CRAXES curriculum.
-Youth, ages 12-18 receive a 12-week training using YRAXES curriculum, which is similar to CRAXES but tailored for adolescents.
-Resource families receive trauma-informed training using the PRAXES curriculum.
+The program serves children and youth (ages 6-17) who are CPS-involved, exposed to trauma, or referred by Child Welfare, but who do not meet medical necessity for specialty mental health services, and their caregivers.
+Children and youth, ages 5 - 18, are screened for trauma-related symptoms, and children receive short-term problem solving, safety planning, coping and resiliency skill-building services using an individualized Modular Approach to Therapy for Children with Anxiety, Depression, Trauma or Conduct Disorders (MATCH-ADTC).
+Resource families receive trauma-informed training using the Parents Reach Achieve and eXcel through Empowerment Strategies (PRAXES) curriculum.
 Staff provide one-on-one and group support.